 - Parans Solar Fiber Optic Lighting to darker areas of the building

 - Roof covered with low light solar panels

 - Living Building Challenge & Salmon Safe certification goals, the largest LBC residential building and the 1st LBC & Salmon Safe building in Tacoma

 - Deign, engineering, MEP, procurement, construction and operation using BIM with Autodesk Revit

 All images and PC/VR experience include the below ground foundation structures.

 Ship Lofts is just one creative example of what can be accomplished with an odd shaped property that others have not been able to figure out what to build.
 The Ship Lofts building can be replicated to other locations with unobstructed waterfront views next to a port, industrial zone or marina.
 A 110′ x 330′ trapezoid or elongated rectangle shaped plot with zero setback is needed for the building’s current size, but it can be larger or smaller based on requirements.
 Three developers have shown interest in building a Ship Lofts building on their waterfront locations.

-We’re currently seeking an early stage equity partner(s) that would be interested in having their name associated with a world class piece of architecture on the downtown Tacoma waterfront.
+We’re currently seeking investors that would be interested in being associated with a world-class piece of architecture on the Tacoma waterfront.